Cautious Bayesian MPC: Regret Analysis and Bounds on the Number of Unsafe Learning Episodes: CAUTIOUS BAYESIAN MPC

 In the idealized case of perfect system parameter knowledge, an approximate policy $\pi$ to maximize~\eqref{eq:nominal_objective} can be obtained by repeatedly solving a simplified model predictive control (MPC) problem, initialized at the currently measured state $x(t)$.
 While MPC formulations vary greatly in their complexity, a simple formulation as originally proposed by~\cite{Mitter1966} provides sufficient practical properties in terms of performance and constraint satisfaction for many applications.

-Thereby, we optimize over an input sequence $\{\mUpred_{k|t}\}$ subject to the system constraints while neglecting zero mean additive disturbances.
+Thereby, we optimize over an input sequence $\{\mUpred_{k|t}\}$ such that the corresponding nominal predicted states ${\mXpred_{k|t}}$ neglecting additive disturbances satisfy the system constraints\re.
 The resulting MPC problem is given by

-and can be efficiently solved online based on the current system state $x(t)$ using tailored MPC solvers~\cite{Houska2011a,forcesnlp2017,Verschueren2019}.
-Ideally, the prediction horizon $T$ equals the task length, yielding a shrinking horizon MPC.
-For long task horizons $T$, another common approximation in MPC is to select a smaller prediction horizon and to operate in a receding horizon fashion, see e.g. \cite[Section 2.2]{hewing2020}.